eg-99/energy-distance/README.md

 * Custom Layers and Modifications:

-  * Mean pooling layer over token embeddings (excluding special tokens)
+  * Mean pooling over token embeddings

-  * L2 normalization applied to pooled embeddings
+  * L2 normalization on the pooled sentence vector

 * Similarity function: An energy distance (ED-L1) metric is used in place of cosine similarity to better model intra-query distributional structures.